Let’s start with the basics. What is PlotX?

 This is when the market has stopped accepting predictions and is waiting for the results to come in.

-Duration: Market Closing Time + 1/4th of the Market Duration you’re currently in.
+Duration: Market Closing Time + 1/4th of the Market Duration.

 This is when the results have arrived and the winners are decided.
 But, to ensure that everyone is on the same page and there’s no disagreement on the results, the market enters this stage for 1/4th the duration of the Market Duration you’re in.

-So, for hourly markets, the ‘In Cooling’ stage lasts for 15 minutes, for daily markets — 6 hours, and for weekly markets — 1 day and 18 hours.
+So, for 4 Hour markets, the ‘In Cooling’ stage lasts for 1 hour, for daily markets — 6 hours, and for weekly markets — 1 day 18 hours.

 During this time, anyone who disagrees with the results can raise a dispute and that’ll push the market into the ‘In Dispute’ stage.